osklunds/ImageResizer/README.md

 - `ant` for all the above.

 The final program will be in the `build/` directory and have the name `TheProgram.jar`.

+If you don't want to compile the program yourself, it's pre-compiled in `misc/TheProgram.jar`.

 ### Run